Memorable Manitobans: Paul Henrik Thorbjorn Thorlakson (1895-1989)

 He was also active in Icelandic affairs, and served three terms as Chancellor of the University of Winnipeg, from 1969 to 1978.
 He was named to the Order of the Falcon by the Icelandic government (1951), received the Manitoba Centennial Medal from the Manitoba Historical Society (1970) and a Queen Elizabeth II Silver Jubilee Medal (1977).
 He was given honorary doctorates by the University of Manitoba (1952), Brandon University (1970), and University of Winnipeg (1979).
 In 1964 he was given a Manitoba Golden Boy Award for meritorious community service.
 He was inducted as a Companion in the Order of Canada (1971), Manitoba Order of the Buffalo Hunt (1980), and the Winnipeg Citizens Hall of Fame (1990).

 He died at Winnipeg on 19 October 1989.
 His papers are held at the University of Manitoba Archives & Special Collections.
+A bronze bust and a commemorative plaque are displayed in the Thorlakson Building at the Health Sciences Centre.

 “Manitoba University Alumni activities,” Winnipeg Free Press, 11 April 1936, page 6.